esteinig/sketchy/README.md

 #### :eyeglasses: `sketchy plot`

 Sketchy plot handles the raw output from the prediction and generates a ranked hitmap (by top ranking sum of shared hashes) colored by lineage, and optionally genotype (`-g`) or antimicrobial resistance profiles (`-r`). *K. pneumoniae* does currently not support resistance profiling so this example uses only `--genotype` or `-g`.

+`sketchy plot --help`

 Output is a plot in the file format (`-f`), such as `sketchy.png`, where a limit to the reads shown on the `x-axis` can be given by `--limit`:

 `sketchy plot -d sketchy.tsv -f png -g --limit 500 --top 5 --color Blues_r,Purples_r`